James-Wirth/ai-graph/README.md

 ### 2. Make a "start" node

 You can do whatever pre-processing you want in the entry point.
-In this example, we'll simply validate that the user input conforms to the BundledInput schema and pass it on to the next node.
+In this example, we'll simply validate that the user input conforms to the ValidInput schema and pass it on to the next node.

 ```python
 class ValidInput(BaseModel):